WCA Introduces LUVO as a Solution for Eliminating Amputations and Death Due to Non-Healing Wounds During Limb Loss Awareness Month

 April is Limb Loss and Limb Difference Awareness Month, a time to raise awareness about this issue and remember the millions of people living with limb loss.
 Of the estimated 150,000 lower limb amputations performed in the U.S. each year, approximately 82 percent stem from a diabetic foot ulcer.
 Patients undergoing these procedures have a three-year mortality risk of 71 percent.
 By incorporating LUVO into wound centers, they can run more effective and profitable healing programs, without bringing in an outside management company.

 "Having LUVO in our centers means more gets done everyday with less frustration.
-It's become the heart of our program," says Mary Mary Brightwell Tuttle, Program Director at Placentia-Linda Hospital Center for Wound Care.
+It's become the heart of our program," says Mary Brightwell Tuttle, Program Director at Placentia-Linda Hospital Center for Wound Care.
 "Our staff and clinicians can focus on patients because LUVO handles so much of our busy work, tracks metrics across our program, and catches errors before we make them."

 The LUVO platform powers the WCA Network of independent wound centers across the country, allowing every hospital to take advantage of the cost effective benefits of joining a powerful cohort of wound centers dedicated to eliminating wound related amputations.